AvivAzar/Subscription-Server/README.md

 description :
 And we ’ re off !
 ^ @

 You should format the body of your reports as in the example above.
-A client receiving such a message will have to parse the information of the game event from the body.
-○ You can decide to save all the events and then send them one by one or send each event right after saving it.
-○ The specification on the format of game events, the game events file, and some information on how to save them is in the Game event section.

 Example: (with the events1_partial.json file)
 ○ Command: report events1_partial.json

 The game event reports will be printed in the order that they happened in the game, and the stats will be printed ordered lexicographically by their name.

 ○ If {file} doesn’t exist, it will create it.
 Otherwise, it will write over its content.

 ○ Note that {user} can be the clients current active user.
 This should not cause a problem for this command since the client is saving every game event it sends.

 ### Logout Command

 ○ Structure: logout

 ○ This command tells the client that the user wants to log out from the server.
 The client will send a DISCONNECT to the server.

 ○ The server will reply with a RECEIPT frame.

 ○ The logout command removes the current user from all the topics.

 ○ Once the client receives the RECEIPT frame, it should close the socket and await further user commands.

 Example:

 ○ Command: logout